SumanthRH/learnings/ray/learnings.md

 The owner can pass normal Python objects as task arguments.
 If a task argument’s value is small, it is copied directly from the owner’s in-process object store into the task specification, where it can be referenced by the executing worker.

 ## Major anti-pattern: passing large values directly as arguments
 If a task’s argument is large, the owner first calls `ray.put()` on the object under the hood - this stores the object in the object store, and the ObjectRef is passed automatically.
 Note that, if the same owner spawns 4 workers, and passed a huge argument in this fashion, you end up with 4 copies of the list!
 Ray does not perform deduplication on it's own!
-Thus, if you're spawing multiple workers, put the argument in the object store and pass by reference!
+Thus, if you're spawing multiplel workers, put the argument in the object store and pass by reference!

 # Lifetime of an Object